Survival at Sea

 After a brief stay in the emergency room, they admitted us and wheeled us toward our room.
 We went by Rob’s room and they let us go in to see him.
 Rob was more coherent than he had been in two days, but, even though he recognized us and made a couple of jokes, his speech was slow.
 He was in bed with some blankets over him.
 Smiling widely, I wheeled up to him, reached out and took his hand.
 My smile disappeared immediately.
 His hand was very cold to my touch.
 I was alarmed and thought he needed some help.
 I told the nurse immediately that he needed to be warmed.
 I thought he was dangerously cold.
 Re-warming someone with a very low core temperature can be tricky business.
 The heart can stop if warmed too fast.
 Hypothermia techniques have improved since then.
 Now they warm the blood first by pumping it through a heating device of some kind and back into the patient.

 Ben and I went up to our room and we began to relax.
 We ate and drank everything we could talk the staff into bringing.
 I had lost twenty pounds in four days.
 Most of the weight was dehydration, but we lost a lot of muscle and fat, too.
 I ate like a wild dog for a month afterward.
 We were in the room only a couple of hours before I got a phone call from a friend.
-Brad Bowen was a close friend of Ben and me.
+Brad Bowen was a close friend of Ben’s and mine.
 He had been following the search for us and saw on TV we had been found.
 We talked for a minute or two and he said something strange.
 He said something about Rob dying.
 I told him that was bullshit, because I had seen him barely an hour before.
 I told him the media never gets things right and they had this one wrong.
 Well, sadly, they had this one right.
 I could hear the TV news over the telephone giving the details.
 Rob had died of heart failure right after we saw him.
 I couldn’t believe the whole world knew about Rob dying but us.
 The hospital staff decided to keep it from us thinking it might trigger heart failure in one or more of us.
-We went from ecstasy to the depths.
+We went from ecstasy to the depths of sadness.
 We had been so happy we all had made it.

 Most people never have to face their real selves, to find out whether they have the right stuff, whether they can be depended on to do the right thing in a life or death situation.
 Most of us think we could be the hero.
 It’s an awful thing to find out you are not, that you didn’t measure up and your best friend died.

-The way I look at this is that in one’s life story, there can, at times be one defining moment and when it is over, you never get a chance to redeem yourself.
+The way I look at this is that in one’s life story, there can, at times, be one defining moment and when it is over, you never get a chance to redeem yourself.
 Once it is over, it is over.
 I failed myself and especially Rob in the moment.
 I’ve had many failures, wives, education and potential among them, but this was the big one.
-There is a saying by a philosopher whose name escapes me, that what doesn’t kill you only makes you stronger.
+There is a saying by a philosopher, whose name escapes me, that what doesn’t kill you only makes you stronger.
 I think that is true, but I have been permanently diminished in my own eyes and that makes it hard to live with.
 I don’t think about it all the time, but it is there in the background like a shadow.

 Neither the vessel White Pine, nor any of its crewmembers received any commendation or recognition whatsoever from the Coast Guard.
 The crew is still bitter.